omyllymaki/bank-transaction-analyzer/README.md

 * Export your data from Nordea internet bank (Tilit / Tilitapahtumat ja tilin tiedot / Tapahtumaluettelo).
 * Start GUI program from command line by typing ```python3 main.py [-- config config_path]``` or simply ```./run.sh [config_path]``` if you are using virtualenv with Ubuntu.
 * Load data with load button which opens file dialog where you can choose multiple files for analysis.
-* Set filter values and analyze you data by pressing Analyze data; this updates the figures.
+* Set filter values and press Enter to apply filtering.
-* Change tabs to see different views and analyses for your data.
+* Change tabs to see different views and analyses for your filtered data.
 * Events tab table can be sorted (left click) or grouped (right click) by any column by clicking corresponding column name.

 Note: